Peco602/rusthunter/docs/windows/encryption.md

-# Linux :: Encryption
+# Windows :: Encryption

 The `hosts` file contains the credentials to access the target nodes.
 This file must be properly protected via encryption to avoid information leak.
-The `rusthunter.sh` allows to easily:
+The `rusthunter.ps1` allows to easily:

 - Encrypt
 - View